 Portable wireless speakers for TV are not, however, a replacement for a home theater or sound system.
 The speakers are small and compact made for listening clarity rather than high volume.

 The TV SoundBox comes in two parts.
-The base station is placed at the TV.
+The base station is placed near the TV.
 This doubles as the charger for the speaker and audio input.
-Users have the choice of RCA (left/right), optical or ⅛ inch AUX inputs.
+Users have the choice of RCA (left/right), optical, or ⅛ inch AUX inputs.

 The portable speaker has a handle so it’s easy to lift and move around.
-Audio is transmitted to the speaker via VHF at 2.4Ghz.
+The audio is transmitted to the speaker via VHF at 2.4Ghz.
 The speaker and base station are paired simply by pressing a button on each unit.